 While Armbruster devotes some pages to Seattle’s early jazz days, de Barros offers up the detailed account the scene deserves.
 It’s evocative and richly researched—including interviews with Ernestine Anderson, Quincy Jones, and Ray Charles.
 Its compendium of photographs alone is worth a look.

-Somebody had to write the history of the stuff people already know.
-Blecha, who’s written a number of books on local music and contributed significantly to History Link on the subject, focuses on the stretch between “Louie Louie” and “Smells Like Teen Spirit,” when local rock came of age.
+Somebody had to write the history of the stuff we already thought we knew—along with plenty that we didn't.
+Blecha, who’s written a number of books on local music and contributed significantly to History Link on the subject, dives into the stretch between “Louie Louie” and “Smells Like Teen Spirit,” when local rock came of age.

 Girls to the Front